Before sending your manuscript, please make sure that your piece complies with all these requirements:

 Footnotes are intended for providing further detail / commentary or for explanatory purposes.

-A list of works cited should be provided at the end of the paper under the heading “References,” following the Chicago Manual of Style (CMS16).
+A list of works cited should be provided at the end of the essay under the heading “References,” following the Chicago Manual of Style (CMS16).

 Here you can find some examples of bibliographical citation for the reference list: